raspberrypilearning/piglow/software.md

 If you get an error saying `No module named 'smbus'` then check you have entered the commands above correctly.

-You'll need to create a `pyglow` folder and download the PyGlow module and a test file from GitHub with the following commands:
+You'll need to create a `pyglow` folder, and download the PyGlow module and a test file from GitHub, with the following commands:

 ```bash
 mkdir pyglow